HewlettPackard/swarm-learning/examples/README.md

 ### [Credit card fraud detection](/examples/fraud-detection#-credit-card-fraud-detection)
 This example demonstrates swarm learning use case on following setup.
 - Based on 1 host
-- Credit card fruad detection dataset
+- Credit card fraud detection dataset
 - ML platform is Tensorflow
 - SL-ML pairs are spawned using SWOP